 Saint Joseph is one of the Bible’s immediately recognizable figures.
 His profile can often be seen hovering over the manger in Christmastime Nativity scenes, and his presence is a well-known aspect of many film and TV adaptations of the story of Jesus’ birth and life.

 In death, he has been sainted as a significant figure among Christian icons, who watches over families, workers, and homes.
-It may be going too far to call him the “patron saint of property,” but his presence is keenly felt in specific Catholic observances and nowadays even plays a quiet role in home sales and realty.
+He's even become known as the patron saint of home sales as his presence is keenly felt in specific Catholic observances and even plays a quiet role in home sales and realty.

 Burying St. Joseph is considered a sacred and advantageous practice by those who do it.
 Where did this practice come from?
 As with many religious observances, burying St Joseph before selling a house is a combination of different practices.
 Read on to learn where it came from and why you might still pay respect to this day before you leave your old home.